Photographers tend to shy away from overcast weather. But, a cloudy day is an excellent time for stunning photography.

-These fluffy sky monsters can help give you a great shot!
-And we’ll tell you all the tips and tricks to great cloudy day photography.
+These fluffy formations can help give you a great shot!
+In this article, we’ll tell you all the tips and tricks to great cloudy day photography.

 This can be a pain if you need to stick to a strict timescale.
 As a rule of thumb, the clouds are going to pull 2-3 stops of light from your scene.

 Your other settings will stay the same, but your ISO will increase from 100 to 400 or 800, depending on the light.
 Keep in mind that you need to use manual mode.